In-Situ Measurement of Relative Attenuation Length of Gadolinium-Loaded Liquid Scintillator Using Source Data at RENO Experiment: Method of Relative Attenuation Length Measurement

-To obtain $\lambda(t)$ at any given time $t$, $1/\lambda_{m}(t_1,t_2)$ is plotted as a function of $\Delta r_{ud}$ with respect to a reference time $t_R = t_1$ against $t_2$.
-Here the time $t$ is calculated to be the elapsed time in days since 2011-08-01.
-Here $t_R$ is chosen to be 900 (901) days for far (near) detector, which is when the fifth (sixth) set of data samples is taken (See Table~\ref{tab:data list}).
-Figure~\ref{fig:number ratio3} shows $R(t_R)/R(t)$ as a function of $\Delta r_{ud}$, where $t= 347$ and $1\,352$ (346 and 1\,351) days for far (near) detector.
-The resulting $1/\lambda_{m}(t_R,t)$ vs $t$ for all data is shown in Fig.~\ref{fig:attenuation results} and fit results with a second order polynomial is shown in Table~\ref{tab:fit results}.
-The point at $t=900$ (901) days for the far (near) detector is not shown in Fig.~\ref{fig:attenuation results} and not used in fitting $\lambda_m(t_R,t)$ with a second order polynomial since $\lambda_m(t_R,t=t_R)=0$ by definition.
+To measure $1/\lambda_m(t_1,t_2)$, we plot $R(t_1,\Delta r)/R(t_2,\Delta r)$ as a function of $\Delta r$ using eq.~(\ref{eq:approx eqn3}) with respect to a reference time $t_R = t_1$ against $t_2$.
+The time $t$ is calculated as the elapsed time in days since 2011-08-01, corresponding to the commissioning date of the detectors.
+Here, $t_R$ is chosen to be 900 (901) days for far (near) detector, corresponding to the fifth (sixth) set of data samples is taken (See table~\ref{tab:data list}).
+Figure~\ref{fig:number ratio3} shows $R(t_R,\Delta r)/R(t,\Delta r)$ as a function of $\Delta r$, where $t$ is $347$ and $1\,352$ days (346 and 1\,351 days) for far (near) detector. \footnote{ Note that a data point is missing near $\Delta r = -180~\rm cm$ in figure~\ref{fig:number ratio3} (b).
+This is due to a missing data point near $\Delta r = -180~\rm cm$ at $t_R$.} The resulting $1/\lambda_{m}(t_R,t)$ vs $t$ for all data is shown in figure~\ref{fig:attenuation results} and the fitting results with a second order polynomial is shown in table~\ref{tab:fit results}.
+The point at $t=900$ (901) days for the far (near) detector is not shown in figure~\ref{fig:attenuation results} and not used in fitting $\lambda_m(t_R,t)$ with a second order polynomial since $\lambda_m(t,t)=0$ by definition.